egrissino/offline-speech-rpi/README.md

 Offline capable speech assistant for #RPI

 ## Compatability

 This is designed with Kasa smart plugs connected on the local wifi network.
-The router does not need to have internet connectivity.
+The router does not need to have internet connectivity to control smart plugs and lights.
+For the weather app ("alexa, what is the weather in London?") you will need both internet connection and the pico2wav application.
+On some machine you may be able to install libttspico from the package manager, on RPi you will likely need to build it from package source (see Building pico2wav)

 Speech recognition is for english only.
 You could modify the commands and use a different recognition model for other langugages. see https://alphacephei.com/vosk/models for list of compatible languages.